prikhi/pencil/docs/source/reference/behaviors.rst

 Each function in the input array is converted to its corresponding SVG drawing operation.
 Pencil-specific instructions are also converted to standard SVG drawing operations but using a special algorithm to make the lines sketchy.
-The resulting value is assigned to the "d" attribute of the path object.
+The resulting value is assigned to the ``d`` attribute of the path object.

 Example
 ^^^^^^^